RArbore/cs263/README.md

 - Room: Soda Hall 310
 - Time: Tuesday/Thursday, 2:00 PM - 3:30 PM

+If you would like to take the course, but are unable to register (you're an undergrad, or another major), email me directly.

 ## Course Materials

 The course materials are under development and will be made available here.